mucan54/8051-simulator/README.md

 y is the running cycles, how many times the code will run

-word class returns memory array, you can see all the memories wich is changed by assembly code.
+work function returns memory array, you can see all the memories wich is changed by assembly code.

 work([['P1',0]],'prog.asm',100)